London Underground 1992 Stock: Announcer system

 The 1992 Stock was the first of its type on the Underground to have a DVA (Digital Voice Announcer) from new.
 Until 2003, the DVA was voiced by then BBC journalist and presenter Janet Mayo.

 Since 2003, voice artist Emma Clarke has provided recordings for the 1992 Stock DVA.
 The new announcer system also includes next station announcements, which the original system did not include.
 By 2009, the announcements changed to address other lines that are possible to interchange in alphabetical order.
-Clarke continues to voice the line's announcements to this day.
+Clarke's voice lasted until the refurbishment of the rolling stock, when Adrian Hieatt became the voice of the 1992 Stock's announcer system.